-- ★3 Fine Arts: any AUART except AUART 228; any AUDRA except AUDRA 228, AUDRA 301; any AUMUS except AUMUS 22.
-AUMUS 375, AUMUS 475.
+- ★3 Fine Arts: any AUART; any AUDRA except AUDRA 301; any AUMUS except AUMUS 375, AUMUS 475.

 - ★6 Humanities.

 - ★6 Science.

 - ★6 Social Sciences.

-See Classification of Courses for the definition of humanities, science and social sciences courses
+See Classification of Courses for the definition of humanities, science and social sciences courses.

 Courses that satisfy these requirements may overlap with the general requirements, the student's minor, prerequisites and supporting courses, but not with the student's major or with the Augustana Core: Foundation and Augustana Core: Engagement in Parts A and B.